Preventing Infection in Shoulder Replacement Surgery.

 Dr Cutbush’s staff will give you a script for mupiricin nasal ointment.
 This is an antibiotic ointment that you will be asked to apply to both your nostrils twice a day for five days prior to surgery.

 There is now compelling scientific evidence that approximately 70 to 80% of Staphylococcal aureus (Golden staph) wound or blood borne infections are genetically identical to bacteria harboured in the nose of patients that contract these infections.
 Studies have shown approximately 80% of people harbour Staphylococcal bacteria in their nose from time to time.
 Testing has shown that at any one time 30% of people are carrying these bacteria in their nasal passages without being aware they are.
 Swab testing can be performed to check whether these bacteria are present, however, the tests are unreliable and only identify half of the people carrying the bacteria.

 Mupiricin ointment is very effective at eradicating the bacteria from the nose and nasal passages.
 Studies have shown that eliminating the bacteria from the nose has the added flow on effect of eliminating these bacteria from a patient’s axilla and groin regions where these bacteria can also be found.

-Eradicating the Staphylococcal bacteria from a patient’s body prior to surgery is believed to reduce the risk of Staphylococcal infection by 70 to 80%.
+Eradicating the Staphylococcal bacteria from a patient’s body prior to surgery is believed to reduce the risk of Staphylococcal infection (Golden Staph) by 70 to 80%.